Jot makes the Google Home Mini more mobile with a nice long battery life

 You can buy the Ninety7 Jot now on the company's site and on Amazon.
 Right now, the company's site has it on sale for $30, $5 off the normal $35 price.
 You can find the Jot on sale overseas as well.
 It's £30 and AU$60 on the UK and Australian versions of Amazon, respectively.

 You'll need a $50 Google Home Mini as well, which is sold separately.
-Ninety7, the company behind Jot, makes similar products for a variety of smart speakers such as the original Google Home and the Amazon Echo, so if you want to make a different smart speaker portable, chances are Ninety7 has an accessory for you.
+Ninety7, the company behind Jot, makes similar products for a variety of smart speakers such as the original Google Home ($89 at Walmart) and the Amazon Echo ($75 at Amazon), so if you want to make a different smart speaker portable, chances are Ninety7 has an accessory for you.

 Staying out of the way